pconley/Rails-Docker-Setup/README.md

 docker-compose stop                     # to stop deamon(s)
 docker ps                               # but they are still there
 ```
 ## Step 4: Docker Machine
 We use Docker Machine to manage virtual machines on which
 we will deploy the containers; this walkthru uses DigitalOcean
 to host one machine... puts the two containers on that machine
-note: a DO account and access key was previously created!!!!
+Note: a DO account and access key was previously created!!!!

 first clean up any previous walthru attemps
 ```